Moving to Buenos Aires

 It follows that the arts are widely appreciated in Buenos Aires, and the city’s cultural life spans the fields of architecture, fashion, theatre, music and dance with a keen focus on incorporating the latest styles, technology and know-how.
 Hundreds of acres of parks, gourmet restaurants, chic fashion boutiques, cultural events and more delve out space and solidify the Argentine capital's commitment to a lofty aesthetic.

 Buenos Aires is a city whose social life is geared towards the later hours, with dinner commonly taken after 10pm.
-Theatre performances usually start around 9pm and the last movie typically begins after midnight.
-The locals love to party and alcohol does not necessarily play a vital role in night life.
+Theatre performances usually start around 9pm and the last movie screening of the day typically begins after midnight.
+The locals love to party but alcohol does not necessarily play a vital role in night life.
 Clubs usually do not begin to fill up until 2am and it's common for locals to be out dancing until 6am and then head to work at 8am.

 Overall, Buenos Aires is a city that offers expats a high quality of life at a greatly discounted price compared to Europe or the United States.